RUNAL666/LARENZIA-s-WEBSITE/README.md

 # LARENZIA-s-WEBSITE
-Demo 0.1 - in early prewiev.
+Demo 0.1 - in early preview.